 Heading up the leading transformation consultancy focussed on future of work technologies allows me a unique insight into the market for RPA software selection.
-At Symphony Ventures we answer many questions for our clients:
+At Symphony we answer many questions for our clients:

 - How should I set up an RPA centre of excellence?

 - How can I benefit from RPA when I’ve already outsourced my processes?

 - How do I integrate RPA into our process stack?

 - Can RPA drive efficiency in my call centres?

 However, the most common question is “Which RPA software should I choose?
 They all claim to do everything and that they are better than the next.”